PNC Bank Review 2026

 Here are some of the best PNC Bank promotions going on right now:

-Assuming you don't have an account with PNC (and haven't within the last 90 days), we definitely recommend claiming this easy bonus.
+Assuming you don't have an account with PNC (and haven't within the last 12 months or received a prior consumer checking signup bonus in the past 24 months), we definitely recommend grabbing this easy bonus.

 How to earn the bonus

-The Virtual Wallet® sign up offer requires you to set up direct deposits in order to earn the $50 bonus.
+The PNC Checking sign up offer requires you to set up eligible direct deposits in order to earn the $400 bonus.
 Full requirements to receive this bonus are:

 read the full terms